Clm-Roig/Battleship/README.md

 ## How to use it?
 ### With SBT
 Open a terminal, cd to the project folder and then run the *sbt run* command.
-You wil be asked to chose between 2 main classes: BattleShipGame and TestAI (see below, **"Main classes"** seciton).
+You wil be asked to chose between 2 main classes: BattleShipGame and TestAI (see below, **"Main classes"** section).

 ### .jar file
 You can also generate the .jar file and specify in the MANIFEST.MF file which main class you want to use.